Who is jumping for joy at the idea of getting older?

-Who wants to be an ostrich and pretend it is not going to happen?
+And who wants to be an ostrich and pretend it is not going to happen?

 Most people are ambivalent about getting older.
 There is the ‘I feel more myself, I am more comfortable saying no and I am looking forward to have more time to do what I love doing’.
 But there is also the ‘I am concerned about my health, dementia runs in my family and lots of people get very lonely’.